CarletonABL/QuIK/ReadMe.md

 This repository contains code to implement the QuIK algorithm, and others.
 It is provided as-is, with no guarantees of performance.
 The code in this repository is more full explained in the paper.

 S. Lloyd, R. Irani, and M. Ahmadi, "Fast and Robust Inverse Kinematics for Serial Robots using Halley’s Method," IEEE Transactions on Robotics, In Press, 2022.
+A preprint of this paper can be found in the current repository, [SLloydEtAl2022_QuIK_preprint.pdf](SLloydEtAl2022_QuIK_preprint.pdf).

 The codebase features a C++ and Matlab implementation of the QuIK method.
 It also includes code to reproduce the benchmarks in the paper above.and